Sarem/practice/readme.md

 ```
 ## Usage

-You can add a contact like this.
-In the requirement didn't mention to update or duplicate check, so it is not support in this application.
+You can add a contact using put command as it told in problem.
+In the requirement didn't mention to update or duplicate check and in api definition in the document i have Id was not exist, so it is not support in this application.
 ```http request
 PUT http://localhost:8090/contact
 Content-Type: application/json